HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Experiments

 \subsubsection{Network Comparisons}

-We evaluated five representative architectures—MLP, LSTM, GRU, Transformer, and FiSTA—using the ACCAD subset, where each was trained with tuned hyperparameters under identical normalization and loss settings.
+We evaluated five representative architectures—MLP, Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), Transformer, and FiSTA—using the ACCAD subset, where each was trained with tuned hyperparameters under identical normalization and loss settings.
+The network is trained by minimizing the Mean Squared Error (MSE) and all baseline models share the same input-output specification as FiSTA.
 The history length was fixed at 5 for all models.
 Validation errors are reported in Fig.~\ref{fig:arch_compare}.
-Among the candidates, FiSTA achieved the lowest validation error (\texttt{MSE=0.001760}), substantially outperforming all baselines.
+Among the candidates, FiSTA achieved the lowest validation error (\texttt{MSE=0.001781 $\pm$ 0.000014}), substantially outperforming all baselines.
 By contrast, the explicit architectural separation of spatial and temporal processing in FiSTA provides a stronger inductive bias than standard recurrent models or Transformers, which must learn these relationships from a less structured hidden state.